abugher/git-automation/README.md

   "Don't make me think; do git stuff."

-  This command will pull any upstream changes, add or remove, commit, and push any changed files, including subprojects, in this repo and any subprojects, recursively, depth first.
+  This command will pull any changes from upstream, then add, commit, and push any changes from your repo, including subprojects, in this repo and any subprojects, recursively, depth first.

-  You made some changes?
-They should get pushed upstream.
-You want the latest from upstream?
-You should get it.

-  It also calls git_tag_increment.
+  It also runs git_tag_increment.

 git_tag_increment [automatic|patch|minor|major]